 If anyone in the Mesilla Valley knows avocado, it’s our friends at La Posta de Mesilla!

 They’ve been serving up delicious New Mexican food since 1939.
-Owner Jerean Hutchinson shared recipes for guacamole salad and salsa de jalapeño from the La Posta Cook Book, a classic still available in their gift shop.
+La Posta owner Jerean Hutchinson shared recipes for guacamole salad and salsa de jalapeño from the La Posta Cook Book, a classic still available in their gift shop.
 The guacamole can be used as a salad as directed or just heap it in a bowl and dig in with tortilla chips.
 Or try some special add-ins that Jerean suggests to really spice up your guac.

 “I love to enhance my guacamole for parties and special gatherings,” Jerean says.
 “You can add some pomegranate seeds or chopped strawberries for an awesome appetizer during Christmas and Valentine’s Day.
 You could show some creativity by making guacamole deviled eggs or adding crispy bacon (I love bacon!) and blue cheese.
 Or try guacamole with roasted corn.
 Adding seafood such as chopped shrimp or crab also brings an upscale touch to an already great appetizer.
 The sky’s the limit for creating unique guacamole feasts, but for me the healthy avocado with simple, clean ingredients is my favorite go-to.
 And don’t forget the chips or veggie sticks!”